|

 Start small and build your way up.
 If budget is a concern, start scouring Craigslist and FaceBook Marketplace for “treadmill” or “gym equipment”.
 You’d be surprised at how often people give away or steeply discount exercise equipment because they don’t want to deal with the hassle of moving it.
 You can find great deals if you are willing to find some friends to help you go pick it up!

-• A suitable environment for your preferred form of exercise
+• Pick a suitable environment for your preferred form of exercise

 Once you have a plan in place, get to work!

-4.)
-Lay down a rug, carpet or mats to define the space.
-This isn’t necessary, but it sure feels nice.
+3. Lay down a rug, carpet or mats to define the space.
+This isn’t necessary, but it feels nice.
 You can always add one in later.

 Consider mounting a mirror or two to up the gym factor.
 Again, I reused one from a bathroom we remodeled upstairs.
 Check your local Habitat ReStore or salvage yard for inexpensive used mirrors, or mount multiple inexpensive door mirrors like in the example below.